openstack-archive/gantt/README.rst

    http://nova.openstack.org/

-For information on how to contribute to Nova, please see the contents of the CONTRIBUTING.rst file.
+For information on how to contribute to Gantt, please see the contents of the CONTRIBUTING.rst file.

 -- End of broadcast